-A Stirling approach to threat protection in the higher education sector
+A Stirling approach to advanced threat protection in the higher education sector

 The University of Stirling, an ambitious and forward-thinking institution, sought to further enhance the protection of its sensitive data and strengthen its defence against cyber attacks.